State Bank of India (SBI) – India’s Largest bank in terms of assets and size – announced its quarterly results last week.

 Fourth, we have an innate tendency to obey figures of authority.
 Analysts and fund managers normally find themselves overawed in front of managers who have reached the pinnacle of their profession.

 Finally, we are simply lousy at telling truth from lies.
 We think we are great at spotting lies, but data shows otherwise.
 We generally perform in line with chance or probability.

-But if you can’t, then I advise you simply track the price action like I am doing from past so many years or on other hand try to analyse the stock movement through hardcore technical research.
-After all that’s all that is important to a trader – Bhav Bhagvan Che.
+But if you can’t, then I advise you simply track the price action like I am doing for so many years or on other hand try to analyze the stock movement through hardcore technical research.
+After all, that’s all that is important to a trader – Bhav Bhagavan Che.

-Now if you come back at this year quarterly results of State Bank of India.
-What does its price action indicates?
+Now if you come back at this year’s quarterly results of State Bank of India.
+What does its price action indicate?
 Will it become bigger and better from here like management is promising?

-From past couple of years i suggest all my friends and followers that you should never marry a PSU stock.
+For the past couple of years, i suggest to all my friends and followers that you should never marry a PSU stock.
 A government generally uses and exploit PSU stocks to put their own interests first and do what’s necessary to get votes and not build wealth for shareholders in the long run.